Fjordia chriskaugei Korshunova, Martynov, Bakken, Evertsen, Fletcher, Mudianta, Saito, Lundin, Schrödl & Picton, 2017

 heterogeneity of the traditional F. lineata in the field in Norway.

-Given the confusion that may have existed in the past between this species and F. lineata, until now the distribution data with precision are limited to the coasts of northern Europe (Norway, Ireland and Great Britain).
-There are some observations in the area of the Strait of Gibraltar (M. Chacón, com, pers.) attributed to F. chriskaugei that it would be necessary to confirm, as it would be verified that its distribution area is much larger than previously thought.
+Due to the confusion that existed in the past between this species and F. lineata, confirmed distribution for F.chriskaugei is limited so far to the coasts of Northern Europe (Norway, Ireland and Great Britain).
+There are some observations in the area of the Straits of Gibraltar (Manuel Martínez Chacón, pers.comm.) attributed to F. chriskaugei that, if confirmed, would greatly extend the distribution range of this species.